 Assignment (selling or transferring your IP)

 You may decide to sell your IP as part of your negotiation with the other party.
-This involves transferring the ownership of the IP to another entity (‘assignee’) through a process called ‘assignment’, thereby forgoing the rights to use the IP.
+This involves transferring the ownership of the IP to another entity (the assignee) through a process called ‘assignment’ so that you no longer have the rights to use the IP.

-Once assignment is completed, you won’t have any control over the IP asset you have sold.
-From thereon, the assignee will bear the risk of commercial development of the IP and be responsible for all costs, including renewal fees paid to IP Australia.
+Once assignment is completed, you won’t have any control over the IP asset you have sold unless you have agreed that the assignee licence some rights back to you.
+The assignee will bear the risk of commercial development of the IP and be responsible for all costs, including renewal fees paid to IP Australia.

 Franchising (trade marks)

-In a franchise agreement, you give one or more parties the right to use your trade mark or trade name, your business systems and processes.
+In a franchise agreement, you can give one or more parties (the franchisees) the right to use your trade mark or trade name, your business systems and processes, and so on.

-The licensed rights are used by the franchisees to provide goods or services to agreed specifications.
+The licensed rights are typically used by the franchisees to provide goods or services to agreed specifications.
 In return, they pay royalties and fees.
 Franchisees often contribute to marketing costs for the brand as well.
+Franchising is a highly regulated area of law and you should consult with a franchising expert such as a franchising lawyer before agreeing to a franchising agreement.

 Letter of consent or co-existence agreement (trade marks)